RC1242RC/RC1242RC.github.io/content/en/documentation/installation/introduction.md

 ### How do I run GAMBIT?

-The easiest way to get GAMBIT running is via Docker.
-A pre-built version of GAMBIT is available as a Docker image which can be downloaded and run locally.
+**To run a limited version of GAMBIT quickly and easily, use the Docker image.** A pre-built version of GAMBIT is available as a Docker image which can be downloaded and run locally.
+For detailed instructions please see the [Docker Usage](/documentation/docker_usage/) page.

-GAMBIT builds and runs under Linux and Mac OS X.
+**To access and use all features of GAMBIT, build from source.** GAMBIT builds and runs under Linux and macOS.
+For detailed instructions please see the [Installation for Linux](/documentation/installation_for_linux/) or [Installation for macOS](/documentation/installation_for_macos) pages.
+Although Windows is not directly supported, it is possible to run